oZelloX/QA-portfolio-/all_api_tests/README.md

 # All API Test Cases

-This folder contains REST API test cases designed using Postman.
+This folder contains REST API test cases created using Postman.
-Each case demonstrates usage of different request types and includes:
+Each test case demonstrates the use of different request types and includes:

-- Endpoint and Method
+- Endpoint and HTTP Method
 - Request Body (if applicable)
 - Expected Status Code
-- Response validation logic
+- Response Validation
+- Notes (if applicable)